alwynallan/redoubler/README.md

 # REDOUBLER

 REDOUBLER is a Random Number Generator based on Modular Entropy Multiplication.
 It is Open Source Hardware.
-The device plugs into a hosts's USB port, and ennumerates as a standard microphone.
+The device plugs into a host's USB port, and ennumerates as a standard microphone.
 When the microphone is sampled it produces white noise which contains a high proportion of random entropy.
 The digital data behind that white noise is random numbers, and they can be recorded and used for any purpose that requires a non-deterministic entropy source.

 ![REDOUBLERs, Shucked and Not](images/REDOUBLERs.jpg?raw=true "REDOUBLERs")